kentezrabetita/csu-buggy-ui/README.md

-# task-tickets
+# tickets-board

+keep track of bugs and cracks! 🪲

+## Screenshots 📱

+TBA

+## About this app 📘

-this projects serves as a requirement to our web applications and development subject.
+this projects serves as a requirement to my web applications and development subject.

-## features
+## Inspiration 🔥

+TBA

+## Features and Functionalities 🖥️

 - ✅ create/add ticket
 - ✅ edit ticket details